 Getting help with misophonia starts with awareness.
 In many cases, people can self-diagnose themselves.
 If you recognize that you are struggling, that insight is the first step towards proactive change.
 From there, meeting with a therapist can provide you with initial relief and support.
 Together, you will collaborate on a reasonable treatment plan and work together to accomplish the specific goals.

-Finding a therapist specializing exclusively in misophonia may be challenging, but you can start by looking for a provider specializing in CBT or other phobias.
-Begin your search using a trustworthy directory of qualified professionals.
+Finding a therapist specializing exclusively in misophonia may be challenging, but you can start by looking for a provider specializing in CBT.
+Begin your search using an online therapist directory of qualified professionals or by asking your primary care provider for a referral.

 How Can I Help a Loved One Dealing With Misophonia?